Whether you are starting a new company or running an established one, you will probably spend most of your day thinking about how to make it succeed.

 Accounting mistakes are both costly and easy to make, due to lack of information or professional training.

-For instance, categorising expenses can be complicated: how sure are you that an expense is really an expense rather depreciation of capital?
+For instance, categorising expenses can be complicated: how sure are you that an expense is really an expense rather than depreciation of capital?
 Mistakes can be made when you input incomes, expenses and other items.
 A single initial mistake can render the final accounts erroneous.

 For most people, bookkeeping is not a gratifying task, and even the best bookkeeping software can’t help make it interesting.